Last updated: March 15, 2023

 Two employees discussing the steps how to dissolve an LLC in North Carolina

-A limited liability company in North Carolina has to go through several steps before the formal process of LLC dissolution is complete.
+A limited liability company in North Carolina has to go through several steps to dissolve a North Carolina LLC, as per Secretary of State guidelines [1].

-These steps primarily include notifying the LLC members of the dissolution, consulting the LLC operating agreement to tell you what exact procedure has to be followed, and eventually settling all LLC liabilities and filing the dissolution documents with the North Carolina Secretary of State.
+These steps primarily include notifying the members of the dissolution, consulting the North Carolina LLC operating agreement, settling all LLC liabilities, and filing the dissolution documents with the North Carolina Secretary of State, Corporations Division.

 A North Carolina LLC is legally responsible for any debt and contractual obligations it has.
 When an LLC is dissolved, the responsibility for repaying those debts doesn't automatically go away.